thor-harsh/Project--Kubernetes-4/README.md

 The frontend part of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).</br>
-Bakend part is similar to earlier project I made but it is updated to reduce the dependencies as little as possible.
+Bakend part is similar to earlier project I made with name as (Project--Kubernetes-3) but it is updated to reduce the dependencies as little as possible.

 ## Available Scripts